 In order to launch a successful lawsuit, the plaintiff claiming breach of contract has to prove all the following elements:

-The existence of a valid or oral contract.
+The existence of a valid contract.
 For a contract to be deemed valid, it must have an offer, acceptance of the offer and consideration.

-The person adhered to the terms of the contract.
+The plaintiff adhered to the terms of the contract.

 There is proof of damage to the plaintiff resulting from the breach.